nbering/nicholasbering-ca/_posts/2017-06-17-typescript-for-small-projects-too.md

 ---
 layout: post
 title: TypeScript for Small Projects, Too!
+description: >
-description: At my previous job working with Back IO, I was working almost exclusively with TypeScript.
+    At my previous job working with Back IO, I was working almost exclusively with TypeScript.
 It was certainly an eye-opening experience.
 In this article, I provide a bit of an update on the TypeScript developer experience.
 category: Jekyll
 tags: [TypeScript]
 author: Nicholas Bering
+# cSpell:words momentjs
 ---

 At my previous job working with [Back IO][1], I was working almost